 An applicant must follow the procedure as prescribed in CPR 61.10.
 The application may be made by any party, and must be served on all parties, including those who have obtained judgment against the vessel and those who have been granted cautions against arrest.

-As illustrated in The Union Gold, any order for sale must be preceded by an appraisement of the vessel's value by the Admiralty Marshal with assistance from an appointed ship broker.
+Any order for sale must be preceded by an appraisement of the vessel's value by the Admiralty Marshal with assistance from an appointed ship broker.
 The vessel is advertised and offers for purchase are invited, with the sale going to the highest bidder.
 In any event, a vessel cannot be sold at a price less than its appraised value unless permitted by the Admiralty Court.
 The Admiralty Court receives commission on the sale, and the Admiralty Marshal's expenses of arrest, appraisement and sale rank as first priority from sale proceeds.

 The Admiralty Marshal acts as an impartial officer of the court, rather than the arresting party, and so this procedure is likely to be followed even if a claimant is able to procure buyers at ostensibly the best possible price unless there is an exceptional reason to deviate.
-In the case of The Union Gold, the reason was that 21 jobs were contingent on the urgent sale of a vessel that was unlikely to attract many buyers on the open market.

 The Maritime and Coastguard Agency (MCA) is the key executive agency of the UK Department of Transport responsible for maritime safety in the United Kingdom.
 The MCA fulfils a number of maritime safety functions, including coordinating a 24-hour maritime emergency response service, monitoring the quality of vessels operating in UK waters, promoting and managing the UK Ship Register and working to minimise the environmental effects of shipping.